Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 .
 Then [as you did above:](CreatingAssetBundles.md#build-your-new-asset-bundle)
+- Set up the name for the asset bundle, remembering that the iOS needs an "i" on the end, but the Android asset bundle should NOT have the "i".
-- Check File / Build Settings - but this time the other platform should be selected.
+- Check File / Build Settings - but this time of course select the other platform.
 - Right click on one of your prefabs, and select Build AssetBundles for the other platform.
 - Check the Project window folder Assets / AssetBundles to make sure your asset bundle files have been created.
 - Check the manifest file to see that the your assets are listed as prefabs.